 Medical Staff Application Information (To be completed if application is approved)

 All costs associated with the application process (visa processing, travel, health clearance, etc) will be the sole responsibility of the applicant.
 Upstate Medical University is in no way responsible for processing costs.

-- Applicants must have TAKEN and PASSED (on first attempt) Step 1 with a minimum score of 200
+- Applicants must have TAKEN and PASSED (on first attempt) Step 1.

 - Applicants must submit a copy of their Medical School Transcript

 - Applicants must provide a Letter of Reference from someone they worked with in a clinical environment